Agua de Tamarindo or, Tamarind Water, is one of the most popular aguas frescas in all of Mexico. Learn how to make Agua de Tamarindo easily at home.

 As most ancient foods do, tamarind has a long history of medicinal uses.
 Many involve easing stomach discomfort, aiding digestion, and use as a laxative.
 Tamarind preparations are used for fevers, sore throat, rheumatism, inflammation, and sunstroke. (see more here)

-If you have ever been to the Latin market, you’ll probably see Agua de Tamarindo available for purchase – it’s easily made with tamarind pods and sweetened with sugar, or an alternative.
-While sugar is an option for sweetening tamarind water, we opt for raw honey — added on the lowest of heat as the tamarind pods soak, before it is strained through a sieve and served in glasses with ice.
+If you have ever been to the Latin market, you’ll probably see Agua de Tamarindo available for purchase.
+Tamarindo is easily made with tamarind pods and sweetened with sugar, or an alternative.
+Use organic cane sugar or raw honey to sweeten your drink.

 It’s great y’all – it really is.
 My kids fight over what’s left in the jug – and although they love hibiscus tea, I think hibiscus is easily tied with tamarind when the heat rolls around in the summer.